fanoframework/fanoframework.github.io/known-issues/index.md

 However, this warning is minor and can be ignored.
 It does not affect output executable.

+To remedy, just upgrade Free Pascal and binutils.

 ## <a name="issue-with-gcc-library-search-path"></a>Issue with development tools library search path

 When running `build.sh` script, you may encounter following minor warning: